 Max Weber’s principle of Verstehen is a fundamentally critical approach in all social sciences, including politics, and we can see the consequences of its absence in the cold, pseudo-positivist approach of the Coalition in the UK.
 Their policies clearly demonstrate that they lack the capacity to understand, or meaningfully “walk a mile in the shoes of another”.
 The Coalition treat the population of the UK as objects of their policies and not as equal, subjective human beings.
+Policies are designed by the government, for the government, and reflect nothing of public interests.
 Whenever the government are challenged and confronted with evidence from citizens that their policies are causing harm, they simply deny the accounts and experiences of those raising legitimate concerns.

 The Conservatives do not serve us or meet our needs, they think that we, the public, are here to serve political needs and to fulfil politically defined economic outcomes.
-In fact we are being increasingly nudged to align our behaviours with neoliberal outcomes.
+Citizens are seen as a means to government ends.
+We are ‘economic units’.
+In fact we are being increasingly nudged to align our behaviours with narrow, politically defined neoliberal outcomes.

 As a society, we have allowed the state to redefine our collective, universal, relatively egalitarian and civilising support structures, such as social housing, legal aid, welfare and broader public services as being somehow problematic.
 Those who need support are stigmatised, scapegoated, outgrouped and othered.
 The government tells us that welfare and other public services present “moral hazards”, and that they “disincentivise” citizens to be self sufficient.
 Yet the social gains of our post-war settlement were made to include everyone, should they fall on difficult times.
 We each pay into the provision, after all.